ezsystems/TweetFieldTypeBundle/docs/tutorial/introduce_a_template.md

 Notice that the `ezpublish` yaml block was deleted.
 This is because you already import your configuration under the `ezpublish` namespace in the `prepend` method.

-You should now be able to display a Content item with this Field Type from the front office, with a fully functional embed:
+You should now be able to display a Content item with this Field Type from the front office, with a fully functional embed.

 ------------------------------------------------------------------------